Scofield-Idehen/stacks.js/.github/MIGRATION.md

 ### Breaking Changes

 - To reduce the bundle sizes of applications using Stacks.js, we are switching from Buffer (a polyfill to match Node.js APIs) to Uint8Arrays (which Buffers use in the background anyway).
 [Read more...](#buffer-to-uint8array)
-- To allow message signing on Ledger hardware wallets, we are changing the message signing prefix.
+- We are changing the message signing prefix to allow message signing on Ledger hardware wallets.
 [Read more...](#message-signing-prefix)
-- Post-conditions for NFTs were renamed to be more clear: `Owns` to `DoesNotSend`, `DoesNotOwn` to `Sends`.
+- Post-conditions for NFTs were renamed to be clearer: `Owns` to `DoesNotSend`, `DoesNotOwn` to `Sends`.

 #### Buffer to Uint8Array

-To make the switch easier we have introduced a bunch of methods for converting between strings and Uint8Arrays: `hexToBytes`, `bytesToHex`, `utf8ToBytes`, `bytesToUtf8`, `asciiToBytes`, `bytesToAscii`, and `concatBytes`.
+To make the switch easier, we have introduced a bunch of methods for converting between strings and Uint8Arrays: `hexToBytes`, `bytesToHex`, `utf8ToBytes`, `bytesToUtf8`, `asciiToBytes`, `bytesToAscii`, and `concatBytes`.
 To migrate, switch `Buffer` code to instead use `Uint8Array`.
 The following code segments are the equivalent calls using Uint8Array rather than Buffers and assuming imports from `@stacks/common` — `import { hexToBytes, bytesToHex, utf8ToBytes, bytesToUtf8, asciiToBytes, bytesToAscii, concatBytes } from "@stacks/common"`